jrosen081/SwiftUILayoutReference/README.md

 ## Conclusion

 This was a basic introduction into the layout system for SwiftUI.
 I hope it explained about the different types of views and how they interact.
 If you would like some more resources, here are some helpful links that explain more: https://www.swiftbysundell.com/articles/swiftui-layout-system-guide-part-1/ and https://crystalminds.medium.com/introducing-the-swiftui-layout-system-part-i-the-basics-42083aaaa5c7.
+Both of these give a great introduction into the layout system, with the first focusing more on how stacks (such as VStack) affect the layout, while the second focuses on how modifiers to views affect the view's sizing.